AbsaOSS/pramen/README.md

 Full example can be found here: [ToDo](ToDo)

-## Setting up the pipeline pipeline
+## Setting up a pipeline
 Once the metastore, sources, transformers and sinks are defined, they can be connected to form a data pipeline.
-A data pipeline in SyncWatcher defines a set of jobs that should run together or in a sequence.
+A data pipeline in Pramen defines a set of jobs that should run together or in a sequence.
 Your data engineering estate can consist of several pipelines scheduled to run at different times.
 You can define dependencies between jobs in the pipeline and jobs between pipeline as long as these pipelines share the metastore.